-Motor Vehicle Theft is the theft or attempted theft of a motor vehicle.
+Motor Vehicle Theft

+The theft or attempted theft of a motor vehicle.

+Arson

-Arson is any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft, personal property of another, etc.
+Any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft, personal property of another, etc.

 The Violence Against Women Reauthorization Act of 2013 (VAWA), among other provisions, amended the Clery Act to require institutions to compile statistics for incidents of domestic violence, dating violence, and stalking.
-Statistics were not compiled in 2012.
 The first year of collection was the 2013 year, in which institutions were required to make a good faith effort in reporting these crimes based on the statutory provisions as written.

+Dating Violence

-Dating Violence means violence committed by a person -
+Violence committed by a person -

-- a.
-Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - b.
-Where the existence of such a relationship shall be determined based on a consideration of the following factors: - 1.
-The length of the relationship - 2.
-The type of relationship - 3.
-The frequency of interaction between the persons involved in the relationship
+- Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - Where the existence of such a relationship shall be determined based on a consideration of the following factors: - The length of the relationship - The type of relationship - The frequency of interaction between the persons involved in the relationship

+Domestic Violence

-Domestic Violence includes felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person who has cohabitated with the victim as a spouse, or by a person similarly situated to a spouse of the victim or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.
+Includes felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person who has cohabitated with the victim as a spouse, or by a person similarly situated to a spouse of the victim or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.

+Stalking

-Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to -
+Engaging in a course of conduct directed at a specific person that would cause a reasonable person to -

-- a.
-Fear for his or her safety or the safety of others; or - b.
+- 1. Fear for his or her safety or the safety of others; or - 2.
 Suffer substantial emotional distress

+Hate Crimes

-Hate Crimes area criminal offenses committed against a person or property which is motivated, in whole or in part, by the offender's bias.
+Criminal offenses committed against a person or property which is motivated, in whole or in part, by the offender's bias.
 Bias is a preformed negative opinion or attitude toward a group of persons based on their actual or perceived race, gender, religion, national origin, sexual orientation, gender identity, ethnicity, or disability of the victim.